Combining Learned and Analytical Models for Predicting Action Effects from Sensory Data: Extension to Non-Trivial Viewpoints

 \subsubsection{Prediction and Training}

 If we do not use a top-down view of the scene, the question becomes relevant in which coordinate-frame the network should predict the contact point and the normal: pixel space, camera coordinates or world coordinates.
 We decided to continue using pixel coordinates since predictions in this space can be most directly related to the input image and the predicted feature maps.
-After prediction, we however have to transfer the predicted contact point and normal from pixel-space to world-coordinates, since the analytical model can only be used in the world frame where the movement of the object falls exclusively onto the $x-y$ plane.
+To this end, we also transform the action into pixel space before using it (together with the glimpse encoding) as input for predicting the contact point and normal.
+Since the analytical model can only be used in the world frame where the movement of the object is limited to the $x-y$ plane, we finally transform the predicted contact point and normal from pixel-space to world-coordinates.
+The resulting prediction part is illustrated in Figure~\ref{fig-pred-3d}.
+Note that the overall architecture (number and size of layers) is the same as for the top-down case (Figure~\ref{fig-pred}).

 We found training the model on data from arbitrary viewpoints more challenging than in the top-down scenario.
-To facilitate the process, we modified the network and the training loss to treat contact prediction and velocity prediction separately: Instead of using the predicted contact indicator in the analytical model, the network now predicts the contact indicator $s$ as a separate output.
+To facilitate the process, we modified the network and the training loss to treat contact prediction and velocity prediction separately: Instead of using the predicted contact indicator $s$ in the analytical model, the network now predicts $s$ as a separate output.
 We interpret $s$ as the probability that the pusher is in contact with the object and place a cross-entropy loss on it.
 For the predicted velocity, we only penalize errors if there was (ground truth) contact.
-This prevents non-informative gradients to the velocity-prediction if the object did not move and also solves the problem that the contact-prediction tries to compensate for wrong velocity predictions.
+This prevents non-informative gradients to the velocity-prediction if the object did not move and also solves the problem that the network tries to compensate for wrong velocity predictions by setting the contact estimate to zero.

 At test-time, the predicted contact indicator is multiplied with the predicted object movement from the analytical model to get the final velocity prediction.

 The new loss for a single training example looks as follows: Let $\hat{s}$, $\mathbf{\hat{v}_o}$ and $\mathbf{\hat{o}}$ denote the predicted and $s$, $\mathbf{v_o}$, $\mathbf{o}$ the real contact indicator, object movement and position. $\mathbf{w}$ are the network weights and $\mathbf{\nu_{o}} = [v_{ox}, v_{oy}]$ denotes linear object velocity.